Pranav10ss/AWS-Projects/Event-driven-S3-SNS-SQS-Lambda/Readme.md

   function i.e, `event-driven-function2`.
 So make sure that in the access policy of the queues you specify the respective Lambda function's name.
 ### Step 4 - Create Lambda function
 * We need to create two Lambda functions.
-Before creating the Lambda functions we need to create an IAM role for bot the functions.
+Before creating the Lambda functions we need to create an IAM role for both the functions.
 * Create two roles and attach the inline policy.
 Use `Lambda-policy.json` as the JSON code.
 This policy allows Lambda to access SQS queue and cloudwatchlogs.